Alpha Phi Omega: Membership opens to women

-At the 1974 National Convention, the Fraternity allowed chapters to have women as affiliate members of the fraternity, and during the 1976 National Convention in Atlanta, Georgia, the decision was made to formally welcome females as full members of the fraternity.
+At the 1974 national convention, the fraternity allowed chapters to have women as affiliate members of the fraternity, and during the 1976 national convention in Atlanta, Georgia, the decision was made to formally welcome females as full members of the fraternity.
 As with many major changes, this one caused a great deal of dismay, especially among several long-established chapters.
 Many of these chapters threatened to disassociate with the national fraternity if they were forced to become co-ed.
-In order to preserve the unity of the fraternity as a whole, the amendment was crafted such that it did not require existing chapters to admit women as members albeit all new chapters had to.
-It was felt that with the course of time, all would go coed.
-This "gentleman's agreement" was formalized in a resolution at the 1998 Convention and includes the following points: "The fraternity continues to encourage all Chapters and petitioning groups to open their membership to all students.
-All Chapters and petitioning groups have the right to choose their own members using objective and open policies that are consistent with the fraternity's governing documents, the rules of the host institutions that they serve and the traditions of that Chapter, if any.
-Single-gender chapters chartered before the 1976 National Convention may remain single-gender unless they become inactive or coeducational.
+To preserve the unity of the fraternity as a whole, the amendment was crafted such that it did not require existing chapters to admit women as members, although all new chapters were to be coed.
+It was felt that over time, all would go coed.
+This "gentleman's agreement" was formalized in a resolution at the 1998 national convention and includes the following points: "The fraternity continues to encourage all chapters and petitioning groups to open their membership to all students.
+All chapters and petitioning groups have the right to choose their members using objective and open policies that are consistent with the fraternity's governing documents, the rules of the host institutions that they serve, and the traditions of that chapter, if any.
+Single-gender chapters chartered before the 1976 national convention may remain single-gender unless they become inactive or coeducational.
 All petitioning groups seeking to charter or re-charter will be and remain co-educational.
-Allowing women members in 1976 reversed the continuing steep decline in membership of the Fraternity and started a growth cycle in the Fraternity.
+Allowing women members in 1976 reversed the continuing steep decline in membership of the Fraternity and started a growth cycle in the fraternity.